Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 Sadly, due to the excessive binding, many young women suffered from unhealthy development and even internal organ displacement.
 Additionally, it was common for women to faint in the streets due to breathing difficulty.
 Hence lots of girls would carry smelling salts with them, both to aid breathing and also to show off their fragility.
 Looking back now, those women were tragic, but in the eyes of the people of that time, these “tragic” women were considered the epitome of beauty.

-As seen in the image, the changes in appearance between the two periods were quite distinct.
-The most notable differences in the skirts of the Romanticism period were the extremely puffed shoulders, the narrowed waist, and the increased fullness of the skirt, which gave the overall silhouette an “X” shape.
+The most notable features in the skirts of the Romanticism period were the extremely puffed shoulders, the narrowed waist, and the increased fullness of the skirt, which gave the overall silhouette an “X” shape.

-These changes were gradual.
+These features formed gradually.
 Here is a rough overview:

-- After 1830: Skirts became increasingly voluminous, with multiple petticoats reaching up to five or six layers.
+- Skirts became increasingly voluminous, with multiple petticoats reaching up to five or six layers.

-- The early 1840s: A bell-shaped skirt support made of horsehair began to prevail.
+- A bell-shaped skirt support made of horsehair began to prevail.

 It’s worth mentioning that, due to the increased fullness of skirts, the use of panniers, which were popular in the Renaissance, came back with an opening in an A-shape at the front, revealing contrasting petticoats underneath.